Smoothing Binary Optimization: A Primal-Dual Perspective: Abstract

 \section{Abstract}

 Binary optimization is a powerful tool for modeling combinatorial problems, yet scalable and theoretically sound solution methods remain elusive.
-Conventional solvers often rely on heuristic strategies with weak guarantees or struggle with large-scale instances.
+Existing exact and heuristic solvers often face a trade-off between scalability and solution quality on large-scale instances.
 In this work, we introduce a novel primal-dual framework that reformulates unconstrained binary optimization as a continuous minimax problem, satisfying a strong max-min property.
 This reformulation effectively smooths the discrete problem, enabling the application of efficient gradient-based methods.
-We propose a simultaneous gradient descent-ascent algorithm that is highly parallelizable on GPUs and provably converges to a near-optimal solution in linear time.
-Extensive experiments on large-scale problems—including Max-Cut, MaxSAT, and Maximum Independent Set with up to 50,000 variables—demonstrate that our method identifies high-quality solutions within seconds, significantly outperforming state-of-the-art alternatives.
+We propose a simultaneous gradient descent-ascent algorithm that is highly parallelizable on GPUs and provably converges to a binary feasible solution in sublinear time.
+Extensive experiments on large-scale problems with up to 20,000 variables demonstrate that our method identifies high-quality solutions within seconds, significantly outperforming state-of-the-art alternatives.